AlphaForgeBench: Benchmarking End-to-End Trading Strategy Design with Large Language Models: Experiments

 \subsubsection{Findings and conclusions.}

-Synthesizing the above analyses, the Stage~2 evaluation yields five principal findings. \textbf{(1)~Temperature-invariant evaluation}: the $\tau{=}0$ and $\tau{=}0.7$ results are near-identical across all models, metrics, and difficulty levels (max SR difference~$<$~0.008), establishing temperature stability as a distinctive advantage of the code-generation paradigm over direct-trading benchmarks. \textbf{(2)~Systematic difficulty progression}: the inter-model SR spread widens monotonically from Level~1 ($0.029$) through Level~2 ($8\!\times$) to Level~3 ($14\!\times$), confirming that the $3\times 3$ taxonomy effectively separates models along a controlled cognitive-demand axis. \textbf{(3)~Cross-level ranking reversals reveal dissociable capabilities}: code-translation competence (Level~1) and open-ended strategy design (Level~3) are governed by distinct skills, as evidenced by the striking crossover where translation-strong models collapse under creative demands and vice versa; such fine-grained diagnostic signals would be invisible in aggregate metrics alone. \textbf{(4)~Three archetypal risk profiles are intrinsic and reproducible}: the aggressive-creative, balanced-stable, and conservative-rigid behavioral patterns identified in the per-model analysis persist across both stages, all assets, and both temperatures, confirming that they are fundamental properties of each LLM's strategy-generation behavior rather than evaluation artifacts. \textbf{(5)~Cross-asset robustness}: model rankings and a shared asset-difficulty gradient are preserved across all 7 assets spanning cryptocurrency and US equity markets, with the Stage~2 difficulty design further sharpening inter-model dispersion within each asset compared to Stage~1.
-Together, these findings validate the $3\times 3$ difficulty taxonomy as an effective diagnostic instrument that complements the ecological validity of Stage~1 with controlled, fine-grained discriminative power, and establish the code-generation paradigm as a stable, reproducible, and discriminative benchmark for LLM capability evaluation in finance across both real-world and structured queries.
+Synthesizing the above analyses, the Stage~2 evaluation yields five principal findings. \textbf{(1)~Temperature invariance}: the $\tau{=}0$ and $\tau{=}0.7$ results are near-identical across models, metrics, and difficulty levels, with a maximum SR difference below $0.008$. \textbf{(2)~Systematic difficulty progression}: the inter-model SR spread widens from Level~1 ($0.029$) to Level~2 ($8\!\times$) and Level~3 ($14\!\times$), confirming that the $3\times 3$ taxonomy separates models along a controlled cognitive-demand axis. \textbf{(3)~Cross-level ranking reversals}: Level~1 code translation and Level~3 open-ended strategy design rely on distinct capabilities, as shown by the strong crossover in model rankings that would be obscured by aggregate metrics and single-score summaries. \textbf{(4)~Reproducible risk profiles}: the aggressive-creative, balanced-stable, and conservative-rigid patterns persist across stages, assets, and temperatures, indicating stable model-specific strategy behavior under both structured and open-ended query settings. \textbf{(5)~Cross-asset robustness}: model rankings and a shared asset-difficulty gradient are preserved across all 7 assets spanning cryptocurrency and US equity markets, with Stage~2 further sharpening inter-model dispersion within each asset.
+Together, these findings validate the $3\times 3$ taxonomy as an effective diagnostic tool while complementing the ecological validity of Stage~1, and reinforce the code-generation paradigm as a stable, reproducible, and discriminative benchmark for LLM capability evaluation in finance across both real-world and structured queries.